hallamrear/MiniJam183/README.md

 - Game hangs when you beat the final boss.
 It goes back to the map and you can't do anything.11
 - Move number and operand card textures into a single spritesheet.
     - Potentially move them into TTF text *things* rather than textures.
+- Intro screen currently just restarts until the mouse is pressed.

 ## Assets
 - Kenney Pack